 We can thank the Franklin Creek Preservation Area Committee for the Franklin Creek State Natural Area - the first and only state natural area created by an ALL volunteer organization AND for the reconstructed timber framed Grist Mill also constructed by an ALL volunteer effort.
 To learn more about this committee and its volunteer efforts click here.

-Click here to view the Fall 2014 Newsletter.
+Click here to view our newsletters.